apigeek/architect/README.md

 I want to automate myself
 =========================

-You write your process and governance requirements in simplified english.
+You write your process and governance requirements in a simplified english - called Gherkin.

-A feature (or epic) is used to collect together related stories / scenarios.

-Your features (Epics and Stories) can be easily re-used across different projects.

-The scenarios contain executable english instructions - related instructions are packaged as dialects.
+These "scenarios" contain executable english instructions - actions and assertions.

+Features are lists of related scenarios.

 Each scenario describes the expected context, actions and outcomes in a way that is both human and machine friendly.